 Let us help you pay for your international research opportunity!

-UCalgary International has allocated funding for a two-year pilot program to support undergraduate international research activity.
+UCalgary International has allocated funding to support undergraduate international research activity.
 The Undergraduate International Research Grant supports University of Calgary students participating in an eligible UCalgary research program.
 Please see below for a list of eligible programs.

 The Undergraduate International Research Grant is only available to students participating in the following programs:

 - Alberta-Saxony Internship Program *Grant only open to those conducting research through ASiiA

 - TU Graz Research

 - CLIC Shanghai Jiao Tong Summer Research